Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 ```cmd
   10000011b6a823e31|SUB|S|greetings
 ```

-The first string is the unique ID of that request and will change every time.
+    * The first string is the unique ID of that request and will change every time.
 Let's respond saying that we accept such subscription.
 We can do this by typing the following string in the <i>request/response window</i> and hitting Enter:
 ```cmd
   10000011b6a823e31|SUB|V
 ```

-<i>Note: Replace "10000011b6a823e31" with the actual ID you received, otherwise the subscription will not succeed and you will see a warning in the log window.</i>
+*Note: Replace "10000011b6a823e31" with the actual ID you received, otherwise the subscription will not succeed and you will see a warning in the log window.*

-Our Remote Data Adapter has now accepted to serve events on the "greetings" item.
+    * Our Remote Data Adapter has now accepted to serve events on the "greetings" item.
 It's time to inject some events by hand, through the async window.
 With most telnet applications you will not see anything will typing in the async window, so it is better to use copy and paste.
 Paste the following string, then hit Enter:
 ```cmd
   0|UD3|S|greetings|S|10000011b6a823e31|B|0|S|timestamp|S|Now is the time|S|message|S|Hello socket world!
 ```
-<i>Note: Make sure to paste everything on a single line (the text above was split on two lines to fit in the page).
-And again, replace "10000011b6a823e31" with the actual ID you received.</i>
+*Note: Make sure to paste everything on a single line (the text above was split on two lines to fit in the page).
+And again, replace "10000011b6a823e31" with the actual ID you received.*

-Now look at the browser window and enjoy the results of this effort:
+    * Now look at the browser window and enjoy the results of this effort:
 ```cmd
   Hello socket world!
   Now is the time
 ```

-We can push more events on the "greetings" item, leveraging the same two fields ("message" and "timestamp") ans sending arbitrary data.
+    * We can push more events on the "greetings" item, leveraging the same two fields ("message" and "timestamp") ans sending arbitrary data.
 For example, paste this in the async window (always on a single line and replacing the ID):
 ```cmd
   0|UD3|S|greetings|S|10000011b6a823e31|B|0|S|message|S|What do you call a fish with no eyes?|S|timestamp|S|A fsh
 ```

-## The Network Protocol ##

-In the examples above we scratched the surface of the ARI Network Protocol.
-By delving into deeper details, you will see that it is quite straightforward.
-The full specification is available in the "ARI Protocol.pdf" document, you can find it [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/sdk_adapter_remoting_infrastructure/doc/ARI%20Protocol.pdf).<br>

-The Remote Data Adapter can only receive two synchronous requests: <b>subscribe</b> and <b>unsubscribe</b>.
-It can send three asynchronous events: <b>update, end of snapshot,</b> and <b>failure</b>.
-The Remote Metadata Adapter (which was not covered in this article) can receive more synchronous requests, as its interface is a bit more complex than the Data Adapter, but it does not send any asynchronous events at all (in fact it uses one TCP socket only).

-## Final Notes ##

-In reality, of course, you will never implement a "human-driven" Adapter as we did in this article, but this approach was useful, from a didactive perspective, to illustrate the basic principles of the Lightstreamer Adapter Remoting Infrastructure (ARI).
-If you need to develop an Adapter based on technologies other than Java and .NET, the ARI makes the trick.

-Should you develop any Adapter in <b>PHP, Ruby, Python , Perl</b>, or any other language, feel free to let us know, by posting a comment here on the [Lightstreamer Forums](http://forums.lightstreamer.com/).

-# See Also #
+## See Also

-## Clients Using This Adapter ##
+### Clients Using This Adapter

 <!-- START RELATED_ENTRIES -->